Gardens of Stone: Plot

-Hazard is divorced and hasn't seen his son in years due to the bitter divorce.
+Hazard is divorced and hasn't seen his son in years.
 After Willow's father, who is a retired U.S. Army master sergeant and a former Korean War comrade in arms of Hazard's and Nelson's, dies of a heart attack, Hazard comes to look upon Willow as a "son."
 He tries to teach Willow all he can about soldiering and surviving in combat.

 Willow in turn tries to teach his platoon-mate Private Albert Wildman, a chronic screw-up, how to be a soldier.
 Wildman is later ordered to Vietnam, where he distinguishes himself as a heroic soldier and effective combat infantryman.
 He returns from Vietnam promoted to the rank of sergeant and is a recipient of the Medal of Honor for heroism in combat.
-Sergeant Flanagan (Larry Fishburne), a fellow member of Hazard's platoon, receives his orders for Vietnam at the same time.
+Sergeant Flanagan, a fellow member of Hazard's platoon, receives his orders for Vietnam at the same time.

 Willow excels, is promoted to sergeant and is recommended to attend Officer's Candidate School, which he completes and is commissioned as a second lieutenant.
 He is ordered to serve in a combat unit in Vietnam.
 Willow writes Hazard from Vietnam about all the good men in his platoon that are being lost in combat.
 Hazard then finds out that Willow has been killed in action when he sees the burial orders for Willow's remains.

 Hazard requests to be sent to Vietnam for his third tour of duty as a platoon sergeant in a combat infantry unit.
 He places his Combat Infantryman Badge on Willow's flag-draped coffin at the chapel at Arlington National Cemetery.
 Wildman and Flanagan, at that time both sergeants and just recently returned from Vietnam, are also present at Willow's funeral.